Phnom Penh Guide

 Courage and determination

-Following the story of a 6 year old student crossing the Tonle Sap river each day to get to school, using a home made raft constructed of garbage, I thought our visitors might like to read the report in the Phnom Penh Post, at this link: https://www.phnompenhpost.com/national/student-goes-viral-focus-studies
+Following the story of a 6-year-old student crossing the Tonle Sap River each day to get to school, using a homemade raft constructed of garbage, I thought our visitors might like to read the report in the Phnom Penh Post, at this link: https://www.phnompenhpost.com/national/student-goes-viral-focus-studies

 xxxxx